 Details, details and more details.

 The stair design provides the classic white riser-wood tread combo.
-The white oak from the floor is repeated in the handrail and accented with a decorative black iron guardrail.
+White oak treads and black iron pickets continue the traditional design.

 Tile is the design hero in the bathroom—gorgeous tile details everywhere.